CalmDownVal/signal/readme.md

 yarn add @calmdownval/signal
 ```

-## Comparison with EventEmitter

-### Pros
+## Why Signal?

+Signal is a somwehat niche alternative to the usual EventEmitter (Node) /
+EventTarget (DOM) APIs.
+It looks and feels quite different and may involve a
+slight learning curve, but here's why it may all be worth it:

-- ✅ supports async handlers and both serial or parallel invocation
+- ✅ supports async handlers with serial or parallel invocation
-- ✅ written and compatible with TypeScript
+- ✅ better equipped for high-performance applications
-- ✅ tiny, without any dependencies (<2 kB)
+- ✅ tiny (~2.3 kB) and without any dependencies
 - ✅ does not rely on class inheritance or mixins
+- ✅ comes bundled with TypeScript typings
-- ✅ smoothly integrates with standard event emitters
+- ✅ smoothly integrates with standard event emitter APIs
 - ✅ does not rely on event name strings, which are harder to use with
   autocompletion or type-checking and can be a source of silly bugs due to typos

-### Cons

-- ❌ is non-standard and will involve some learning curve

 ## Usage Guide